mtreinish/pysubunit/README.rst

  * subunit2csv - convert a subunit stream to csv.
  * subunit2disk - export a subunit stream to files on disk.
  * subunit2pyunit - convert a subunit stream to pyunit test results.
- * subunit2gtk - show a subunit stream in GTK.
  * subunit2junitxml - convert a subunit stream to JUnit's XML format.
  * subunit-diff - compare two subunit streams.
  * subunit-filter - filter out tests from a subunit stream.